-NOTES:
+NOTES

 1 The choice of the concentration of the sodium thiosulphate used depends on the anticipated titration value.
 Less than 0.5 ml of 0.1 mol/l sodium thiosulphate is required, repeat the determination using 0.01 mol/l sodium thiosulphate.